activatedgeek/blog/site/contents/math/res/fragments.md

 - [Variational Inference using Implicit Distributions](https://arxiv.org/abs/1702.08235) - Ferenc Huszár
 - [Adversarial Variational Bayes: Unifying Variational Autoencoders and Generative Adversarial Networks](https://arxiv.org/abs/1701.04722) - Lars Mescheder, Sebastian Nowozin, Andreas Geiger

+[^a]: There is probably work already done in this direction but I'm too alien to grasp much of it.